oleksandrmiti/oleksandrmiti/README.md

 ### Hi there 👋
 ## My name Oleksandr (Sasha) Mitichkin<br>
 I’m currently working at The Kingsley Hotel as a Junior IT Administrator.<br>
-I have finished Software Development course at Cork College of Commerce.<br> Now I'm a Third Year Software Development Honours at MTU.<br>
+I have finished Software Development course at Cork College of Commerce with Destinction.<br> Now I'm a Third Year Software Development Honours student at MTU.
+(Second Class Honours Grade 1)<br>
 Looking for an intership in any tech company related to Software Engineering. <br><br>
 Tech Skills:
 Java |
+JavaFX |
 C |
 Python |
+R |
 JavaScript |
 NodeJS |
+React |
 MySQL |
 PostgreSQL |
 MongoDB |